WeOU/WeOU.github.io/_posts/2017-03-01-datascience.markdown

 - setting up local and remote databases with a team of researchers
 - data mining together with researchers, PhD students and other MSc students ​
-Send us a CV, Letter of motivation and link to previous IT projects at:
+Send us a CV, Letter of motivation and link to previous IT projects at [jobs@weou.org](mailto:jobs@weou.org).
-Pierre-Elouan Réthoré, rethore <at> weou.org